Minimum Slab Thickness for Garage & 8 Essentials for Concrete Strength

 8. Concrete Curing Conditions

 Most concrete garage floors are “slab on grade”.
-A slab on grade rests on the “soil support system” below it and is therefore self supporting.
+A slab on grade rests on the “soil support system” below it and is therefore self-supporting.

-Sub BaseSub base is several layers of aggregates on top of the subgrade.
-The aggregate must be of irregular shape and different sizes.
+Sub BaseSub-base is several layers of aggregates on top of the subgrade.
+The aggregate must be irregular in shape and of different sizes.
 The bigger aggregates go at the bottom and the smaller aggregates stay at the top.
-The sub base is compacted at each stage.
+The sub-base is compacted at each stage.

 • Distribute the load evenly over a large area

-• Drain ground water quickly
+• Drain groundwater quickly

 • Prevent localized soil subsidence